ThanHtunAung-THA/job_agency_management/README.md

 a sample platform for job search php web app

-database for ojc is in the project root "overseas_job_central.sql"
+database for ojc is in the project root "overseas_job_central.sql" copy all lines to ur sql  editor and run it to create the database and tables. followed accounts are meant to be used  for testing

 # admin accounts
 username = admin1